BRYN4444/HitmanRoulette/README.md

   * Removed the 2024 listing of "The Undying Returns" Elusive Target, as it is exactly the same as the original listing.
 See the update for "The Disruptor" above.
   * Restyled the text that appears should you visit the Roulette with javascript disabled, making it actually legible.
   * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section, along with listing "The Disruptor Pack" as unavailable.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---